mirzaakhena/belajar-golang/golang/README.md

 ```

 ```
-break for exit from loop
+use break to exit from loop
-continue to ignore the next statement but continue the loop
+use continue to ignore the next statement but still continue the loop
 ```

 ## Conditional